usnews/brightspot-cms/getting-started.md

 `http://localhost:8080/cms/?_reload=true`

 You will be prompted to install the reloader application, which will allow you to see Java code changes compiled automatically.
-Once the application has been reloaded, click into `Search` and in the `Craete` drop-down find your next Article content type.
+Once the application has been reloaded, click into `Search` and in the `Create` drop-down find your next Article content type.
 All new objects added in the CMS appear in this drop-down.

 You'll notice that in the CMS your object automatically has UI associated with it, derived from the names you have given the fields.
 To see all the UI elements used see the User Interface Section.